 The vast dimensions of European culture cannot be captured with a quick glance.
-In fact the European Union (formerly the European Community) has since 1985 dedicated a calendar year to a European city or cities to promote Europe’s immense cultural assets.
+Since 1985, the European Union has dedicated a calendar year to a European city or cities to promote Europe’s immense cultural assets.

-The castle consists of three parts, built on the hill of Toompea, from the German “Domberg”, literally meaning “Dome hill”.
+The castle consists of three parts, built on the hill of Toompea (from the German ‘Domberg’, literally meaning ‘dome hill’) in the centre of Tallinn .
 The hill takes its name from the Dome Church that also resides on the hill.

 During its colourful history, the castle has been occupied not only by Estonians (or the people of the ancient North-Estonian county Revala) but also by Danes, Swedes and Russians.
 Today, Toompea Castle serves as the home of the Riigikogu, the Estonian parliament.